-The good news is that many of the gains to be had from optimizing the store replenishment process are significant, often amounting to savings of several percents of total turnover.
+The good news is that many of the gains to be had from optimizing the store replenishment process are significant, often amounting to savings of several percentage points of total turnover.
 Many of those gains can be realized relatively quickly and easily.
-That means optimizing demand forecasting, inventory management and the setting of order cycles and order quantities by making them more systematic, more accurate, and increasing the level of automation in routine areas of store replenishment so your team can focus its expertise on areas that requite closer attention.
+That means that retailers must optimize demand forecasting, inventory management, and the setting of order cycles and order quantities by making them more systematic and more accurate while increasing the level of automation in routine areas of store replenishment so specialized teams can focus their expertise on areas that require closer attention.

-And while executives often talk about making their company’s supply chain more efficient through initiatives such as closer collaboration between companies, or extending the use of the technology of the moment, such as blockchain, it’s important not to forget that the most reliable route to greater profitability, as we’ve demonstrated time and again, is often that of simply getting the basics right.
+And while executives often talk about making their company’s supply chain more efficient through initiatives such as closer collaboration between companies or extending the use of the latest technology, it’s important to remember that the most reliable route to greater profitability, as has been demonstrated time and again, is often that of simply getting the basics right.

 The key point is this: improving your own replenishment system gets results fast – often much faster than wide-ranging development projects involving multiple parties or new technology!

 Optimized Store Replenishment Isn’t Just a ‘Nice to Have’

 The more SKUs a company has to handle, the bigger the return it will see from getting the store replenishment process right.
 Typically, if a company carries thousands of products, the benefits become really significant.
 Moreover, if there are several warehouses or stores to manage, the gains multiply further.
 RELEX has found that almost every company sees a return within months from optimizing their store replenishment processes.
 Whether a retailer handles groceries, building materials, toys, books, car parts, garden products, or gifts, the same principles apply.

 The companies that typically benefit most from getting an automated product replenishment system tailored to their business needs are generally those where: